-Meringues are finicky little things – try adding wet fruit into the mix and the egg whites will collapse like bedsheets drifting down onto a mattress.
+Meringues are finicky little things – try adding wet fruit into the mix and the egg whites will collapse like bed sheets drifting down onto a mattress.
 I wanted meringues with the flavor of strawberry rhubarb pie and I certainly couldn’t achieve that goal by adding fresh fruit to my fluffy meringue batter.
-Instead, I mixed in sifted strawberry rhubarb powder (read my post on how to make fruit powder for details).
+Instead, I mixed in sifted strawberry rhubarb powder (I’ll show you how to make this).
 The end result was an intensely fruity meringue.
 Score!

 Strawberry Rhubarb Meringue Cookies

 - 1 tablespoon plus 2 teaspoons strawberry rhubarb powder see my post on how to make fruit powder for the recipe

 - Preheat oven to 200 F.

 - Bring a pot of water to a low simmer.

 - Set a heatproof bowl over the pot and add egg whites and sugar.
 Stir regularly until sugar completely dissolves (about 3 minutes).

 - Remove the bowl from the heat and mix in salt and cream of tartar.

 - Beat on high speed until stiff peaks form (about 5 minutes).

 - Sift in strawberry rhubarb powder and gently stir to combine.
 Reserve any chunks of powder that don't fit through the sifter.